-As we approach the latter half of 2025, prospective homebuyers are keenly observing mortgage interest rate trends to make informed decisions.
+As we start 2026 prospective homebuyers are keenly observing mortgage interest rate trends to make informed decisions.

 Understanding the trajectory of FHA and conforming loan rates is crucial for planning purchases and refinancing.
 Be mindful that mortgage rates often change daily, buyers can request a fast rate quote anytime by submitting the Info Request Form